 How Statement Layout Changes the Extraction Workflow

-Most guides about converting a vendor statement PDF to excel treat the document like a flat table.
+Most guides about converting a vendor statement PDF to Excel treat the document like a flat table.
 That is the wrong starting point.
 Vendor statements only become usable in Excel when your extraction workflow matches the statement layout, because the layout determines what counts as a row, which values are opening balances versus live transactions, and what totals you can trust after export.

 The fastest way to see the difference is to compare the two layouts AP teams see most often: